 Clip the calibrated chain or rope to the Secchi disk.
 Make sure the chain is attached so that depth is determined from the upper surface of the disk.

-Slowly lower the secchi disk in the water, visually observe the disk sectors, and record the depth at which the disk disappears.
+Slowly lower the Secchi disk in the water, visually observe the disk sectors, and record the depth at which the disk disappears.

-If the secchi disk is visible on the bottom of the waterbody, record the total depth at the station where the measurement was taken, and use the “S” data qualifier code (see 62-160.700, F.A.C., Table 1).
+If the Secchi disk is visible on the bottom (VOB) of the waterbody, record the total depth at the station where the measurement was taken, and use the “S” data qualifier code (see 62-160.700, F.A.C., Table 1).

 Lower the disk beyond the point recorded in section 2.3 above.
 Slowly raise the disk and record the depth at which it reappears.
 The Secchi depth is the average of the two readings.